 1. Install the NuGet Package

-Add the PicoLLM NuGet package to your .NET project using the CLI:
+Add the official PicoLLM NuGet package to your .NET project to enable local LLM inference:

-Download a picoLLM model file (.pllm) from the Picovoice Console.
-As this tutorial will demonstrate chat functionality, choose a model that supports chat if you wish to follow along.
+Download a picoLLM model file (.pllm) from the picoLLM page.
+If you want to follow this guide for chat-based interactions, select a model that supports chat functionality.

-You can interrupt an ongoing Generate if the user cancels or changes their input:
+You can also interrupt ongoing generation if the user cancels or changes their input:

 PicoLLM will have its resources freed by the garbage collector, but to have resources freed immediately after use, wrap it in a using statement (or call Dispose() directly):